S010MON/S010MON/README.md

 ### About Me

-I am a Data Science and Artificial Intelligence student.
-Currently on summer break working on personal projects to improve my Python skills looking at ballistics modeling and visualisation.
-I'm keen to build a 'Everything From NAND' simulator that will allow a user to build circuits from NAND gates and show how abstraction works from the circuit level up, we shall see how that progresses!
+I am a Data Science and Artificial Intelligence student looking long term to work on a machine learning image geolocation program to identify images for OSINT teams.

 ### Technologies
   ![](https://img.shields.io/badge/Lang-Java-red)